 Patients prone to miscarriage should know there are many ways to help mitigate risk and go on to a successful pregnancy.
-While In Vitro Fertilization (IVF) treatment and genetic screening offer safer routes to pregnancy, diagnostic testing, exploratory procedures, medications, lifestyle factors and advanced treatments and protocols also play a major role in mitigating risk of miscarriage.
+While In Vitro Fertilization (IVF) treatment and genetic screening offer safer routes to pregnancy, diagnostic testing, exploratory procedures, medications, lifestyle factors, and advanced treatments and protocols also play a major role in mitigating the risk of miscarriage.

 Here, in addition to offering solutions and hope, we share some important facts about miscarriage, which is more common than people think.
 If you have questions, one of RMA’s experienced and knowledgeable physicians would be happy to meet with you to provide answers.
 You may make an appointment at any of our 19 locations across the country.

 According to the American Society for Reproductive Medicine, 1 in 4 women will suffer a miscarriage, and those are usually a result of chromosomal abnormalities in the embryo.

 Recurrent pregnancy loss (RPL) however, defined as two or more miscarriages, is significantly less common, occurring in approximately 5% of women.
 Three or more miscarriages occur in less than 1% of women.

 The age of a patient correlates with the risk of miscarriage since poor egg quality—which increases with age—can lead to problems with implantation or an ongoing pregnancy.

 Unlike males who are always making new sperm, females are born with all the eggs they will ever have in a lifetime, usually between 1 and 2 million.
 But as a woman ages, both the number and quality of her eggs decrease and, by age 35, her fertility begins to drastically decrease.
 And while ovarian reserve testing can help determine the approximate number of eggs a woman has available at any given stage of life, little can be done to improve egg quality.